vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - When Ashoke came to see her, Ashima noticed his shoes—brown with black heels, off-white laces, and stitching, with a pattern pricked into the leather and the initials U.S.A. written inside.
 - Ashima, unable to resist an "overwhelming urge," stepped into the shoes; the lingering sweat from the owner’s feet mingled with hers, causing her heart to race, which was the closest thing she had ever experienced to the touch of a man.
 - She noted that on the left shoe, one of the crisscrossing laces had missed a hole, which helped set her at ease.
-- Ashoke was described as slightly plump, scholarly-looking, and youthful, with black thick-framed glasses, a neat mustache, and a beard covering only his chin.
+- Ashoke is described as slightly plump, scholarly-looking, and youthful, with black thick-framed glasses, a neat mustache, and a beard covering only his chin.
 - During the meeting, Ashoke was staring glumly at his knees and did not look up or say a word.
 His father did the talking.
 - Ashima was questioned about her willingness to fly on a plane and her capability of living in a city characterized by severe, snowy winters, alone.
 - Ashima only learned Ashoke’s name after the betrothal.